 What is Lemongrass?

 Lemongrass, also known as serai (Malay), is a common herb traditionally used in many South East Asian cuisines.
-It's native to the region and particularly common in Thai food and Vietnamese cuisine.
+It's native to the region and particularly common in Thai food and Vietnamese cuisine, in dishes such as lemongrass chicken!

-Its citrus notes uplift dishes, making them tangy and aromatic.
-This can't quite be replicated with rice vinegar, lime or lemon juice.
+Its citrus notes has a unique flavor that uplifts dishes, making them tangy and aromatic.
+This can't quite be replicated with rice vinegar, lime juice, or lemon juice.
 (Trust me, I've tried!)

-It is often mixed with soy sauce, lime juice, fresh ginger, coconut milk, brown sugar, ginger and/or kaffir lime leaf (among other Asian herbs and sauces.)
+Goes well with: Lemongrass is often mixed with soy sauce, lime juice, fresh ginger, coconut milk, brown sugar, fish sauce, ginger and/or kaffir lime leaf (among other Asian herbs and sauces.)

 How to Use